Ahem … anyways, moving on

 We chatted all the way during the train ride to Orchard, and talked about work, her going to Australia for her vacation, and laughed about some matters.
-I hope we didnt annoy the people who shared our cabin.
+I hope we didn’t annoy the people who shared our cabin.
 I’m impressed by her enthusiasm and her outlook in life.
-For someone who is just 19, there is alot of energy about her.
+For someone who was just 19, there is a lot of energy about her.

 The first time that I met Zila was during the office meeting.
-Zila was an ex colleague from the previous company that I worked at.
-She’s alright to me.
-I didnt really had a big impression of her the first time I talked to her as we didnt really have much chance to interact.
+Zila was an ex colleague from the previous company that I worked for.
+She’s really cool to me.
+I didn’t really had a big impression of her the first time I talked to her as we didn’t really have much chance to interact.
 I only got to know her better when she was posted to West Spring and we managed to talk more.

 She’s an amazing girl.
 I learnt that she was the captain of the National Women’s Soccer association.
-And she sings in a band, and she also tutors primary school kids in mathematics and english.
+And she sings in a band, and she also tutors primary school kids in mathematics and English.
 Very impressive right?
-I dont think I could manage all those activities.
-I think I’ll faint trying to cope with all that. *laughs*
+I don’t think I could manage all those activities.
+I think I’ll faint trying to cope with all that.

-Anyway, Zila’s friend tells us that the place was located at Muhammad Sultan road and the fashion show started at 6pm so we decided to have lunch first.
+Anyway, Zila’s friend tells us that the place was located at Muhammad Sultan road and the fashion show starts at 6 pm so we decided to have lunch first.

 We walked to Far East Plaza shopping complex.
-And we managed to see this really impressive looking car.
-I dont know what type of car it was, but I liked it.
-Would be nicer if it was green :P
+We managed to see this really impressive looking car.
+I don’t know what type of car it was, but I liked it.
+Would be nicer if it was green.

 We went up to the fourth floor and had lunch at the corner of the Cahaya foodstall and had rojak which Zila said was the best rojak that she ever had.
 It was good rojak .
 So much so that we completely forgotten about taking a picture of it.

 We walked around Far East Plaza and stopped to do some window shopping along the stretch of road, and then headed down the shaw house and saw a toy fair there, while Zila was looking at some dolls, I chanced upon this adorable little girl who was playing with some toy puppies.
-How cute she was … Ohh ..
+How cute she was.
 I could just pick her up and give her a hug, but I feared that her parents would beat me up to a pulp seeing a stranger carrying off their daughter.
-Just look at her :)
+Just look at her 🙂

-There was a photography gallery there too, sponsored by epson (cool, theres a photography competition) and I looked at the works done by Ken Seet, Derrick Lim, Geoff And and Tay Kay Chin.
+There was a photography gallery there too, sponsored by epson and I looked at the works done by Ken Seet, Derrick Lim, Geoff And and Tay Kay Chin.
 Looks great.

 The gallery was entirely done in black and white, and somehow the monochromatic tone of the images, seem to give it more expression and feel.
 I liked it.

 Zila and I saw a hairdressing shop and saw a little car inside it, and I thought how ingenious it was, to have a car for kids to play in while the hair dresser cut the kids’s hair.
-Zila wondered if the hair would be loopsided or crooked.
-We went down to borders bookshop for a while to find a streetdirectory to find out where the location of the place was.
+Zila wondered if the hair would be loopsided or crooked that way.
+We went down to borders bookshop for a while to find a street-directory to find out where the location of the place was.

-The city is extremely crowded, in the saturday afternoon.
+The city was extremely crowded, in the Saturday afternoon.
 We had to wiggle our way through the area.

 And then we walked past the wisma atria, and crossed over to the paragon and saw Kym Ng doing a show.
-I’m not too sure what the show was about, since I dont watch Chinese shows, but I think it was the matchmaking show in which she plays cupid and interviews a random girl in the street to see what type of partner that she was looking for and see if she is able to fulfill the girl’s requirements as I read it 8 days, a local magazine, a while back.
+I’m not too sure what the show was about, since I don’t watch Chinese shows, but I think it was the matchmaking show in which she plays cupid and interviews a random girl in the street to see what type of partner that she was looking for and see if she is able to fulfil the girl’s requirements as I read in 8 days, a local magazine, a while back.

 We sat down at the ledge of the corner of unity street and muhammad sultan road and then, walked past river wing.
-At this time, I was extremely grateful that I wasnt wearing heels.
+At this time, I was extremely grateful that I wasn’t wearing heels.
 I think I would have screamed by then, it was quite tiring.
-I wasnt a young spritely 19 year old like Zila anymore :P
+I wasn’t a young spritely 19 year old like Zila any-more 😛

-Then we sensed that it wasnt the right direction as it seemed all wrong.
-We asked one of the waitreses there and she pointed to the direction.
+Then we sensed that it wasn’t the right direction as it seemed all wrong.
+We asked one of the waitress there and she pointed to the direction.

 Guess what?